-- Be Safe: Water events can present many potential safety hazards to occupants.
-The potential for electric shock and slips and falls are real.
-Remember, items soaked with water can be very heavy.
-Only handle tasks that can be done safely.
+- Be Safe: A water event can present many possible safety hazards to residents.
+The potential for slips and falls and electric shock are real.
+Keep in mind, items soaked with water can be very heavy.
+Only perform tasks that can be done safely.

 - Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Electrical: Be sure to turn off all power to affected areas of the home.
-Don’t operate your television or other electrical appliances while standing on wet floors or carpets.
+- Electrical: Turn off the power to affected areas of the home.
+Do not operate your television or other electrical appliances while you are standing on wet flooring.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic wrap or plastic bags under the legs of bigger furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic wrap or plastic bags beneath the legs of large furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for help to arrive, below are some tips to help handle with the situation:
+You have suffered a fire loss.
+While you are waiting for a member of the Paul Davis team to arrive, below are some suggestions to help handle with the situation:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the scene completely safe.
+- Be Safe: Never reenter affected areas of the house until fire officials have deemed the scene safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, as well as scrapes and cuts from exposed, sharp edges are real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from the water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+Only perform tasks that can be done safely.

-- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a technician.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Never use any TV, stereo or electronic appliances until they have been checked by a professional.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Don’t eat food exposed to smoke or canned items that have been subjected to excessive heat.
+- Food Items: Never eat food items exposed to smoke or any canned products that have been subjected to excessive heat.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Relocate any pets to a safe environment until your home has been restored and cleaned.
+- Pets: Transfer all pets to a safe environment until your home has been cleaned and restored.